basmaashouur/competitive-programming/Solutions-library/mathematics-solutions/General-math-solutions/README.md

-# Sloutions of the General matj
+# Sloutions of the General math

 ## How